php array filter array_filter() function

 How to filter array by key and value by PHP array_filter()

-To filter the array by its keys or values, you can use the “flag” option like the following code.
+To filter the array by its key or value, you can use the PHP “flag” option like the following code.

 Filter by key: